wangyung/android-auto-version/README.md

 android-auto-version
 ====================

-python script to auto-version android apk
+python script for auto-version android apk
+Use sha1(git) or date format in versionName